Salem College: Academics

-Salem College offers the Bachelor of Arts (B.A.), Bachelor of Science (B.S.), Bachelor of Music (B.M.), Bachelor of Science in Business Administration (B.S.B.A.), Master of Arts in Teaching (M.A.T.), and Master of Education (M.Ed.).
+Salem College offers the Bachelor of Arts (B.A.), Bachelor of Science (B.S.), Bachelor of Science in Business Administration (B.S.B.A.), Master of Arts in Teaching (M.A.T.), and Master of Education (M.Ed.).

 On February 24, 2021, Salem College announced it would focus on preparing students in health leadership.
 According to the website, Salem College has transitioned to becoming "The nation’s only college dedicated to elevating and expanding the role of women in health leadership."

 Traditional-age students are required to complete an internship and service learning project as part of the Salem Impact general education program.

 Salem College has a cross-registration relationship with Wake Forest University, in which Salem undergraduates may take classes at Wake Forest's Reynolda Campus when a given course is not offered at Salem.
 (Similarly, Wake Forest undergraduates may enroll in Salem College courses when such a class is not available to them at Wake Forest.)
 Several Salem students are also members of Wake Forest's marching band.

-Salem offers graduate degrees in education, school counseling, and Piano Pedagogy plus add-on teaching licensures.
+Salem offers graduate degrees in education and school counseling.

 Salem College is home to the Salem College Center for Women Writers.
 The center sponsors workshops and lectures, and hosts an annual writing contest.